Michael Des Barres: Acting

 Des Barres has appeared in over 100 different TV shows and almost 30 movies in his career.
-He first started acting at 8 years old as 'the Nux Bar Kid' on posters all over England.
+He first started acting at 8 years old as the Nux Bar kid on posters all over England.
 He appeared (uncredited) in the 1966 film starring Tony Curtis, Drop Dead Darling.
 His first credited film role was as a supporting cast member in the classic 1967 film To Sir, with Love, playing an East End pupil who always wears dark sunglasses indoors and out, followed by a few other minor roles before he decided to pursue a career in music instead.
 He later concentrated his energies on acting again and was cast in Ghoulies (1985) as cult leader Malcolm Graves, and Nightflyers (1987) as a charismatic empath.
 He worked opposite Clint Eastwood in 1989's Pink Cadillac.
 His other film roles have included Midnight Cabaret (1990), Under Siege (1992), Waxwork II: Lost in Time (1992), A Simple Twist of Fate (1994), and Sugar Town (1999).
 He also appeared in the 2004 film Catch That Kid and had a brief part in David Lynch's 2001 film Mulholland Drive.

 On television, besides the role of Murdoc in MacGyver, Des Barres was also a lead cast member of The New WKRP in Cincinnati during the 1991–1992 season, as part of a husband-and-wife morning team.
 He had previously appeared on the original WKRP in Cincinnati as the lead singer of a punk band, Scum of the Earth.
 On Roseanne he portrayed Leon's boyfriend as well as appearing as one of Darlene's baby's doctors on one of the final episodes of the series.
-Some of his dozens of television appearances include Seinfeld; Renegade; ALF; Ellen; Nip/Tuck; Just Shoot Me!; Hart to Hart; My Sister Sam; Lois & Clark: The New Adventures of Superman, which reunited him with another MacGyver alumnus, Teri Hatcher; JAG; Melrose Place, where he played devilish Arthur Field in 11 episodes; Nash Bridges; Northern Exposure; The Rockford Files; Sledge Hammer!; Sliders; St. Elsewhere; 21 Jump Street; The Pretender; Dead Like Me; Frasier; Hawaii; Bones; and NCIS in the Season 10 episode "Phoenix".
+He played the fiendish devil Arthur Field on Melrose Place.
+Some of his dozens of television appearances include Seinfeld; Renegade; ALF; Ellen; Nip/Tuck; Just Shoot Me!; Hart to Hart; My Sister Sam; Lois & Clark: The New Adventures of Superman; JAG; Nash Bridges; Northern Exposure; The Rockford Files; Sledge Hammer!; Sliders; St. Elsewhere; 21 Jump Street; The Pretender; Dead Like Me; Frasier; Hawaii; Bones; and NCIS.

 On 23 October 2013, Des Barres joined the Los Angeles Philharmonic for the world premiere of 200 Motels: The Suites, by Frank Zappa, in which he appeared as Rance, the narrator.

 Radio

-Recently, Des Barres hosts "The Michael Des Barres Program" every weekday morning from 8–11 AM ET with a replay every weekday evening from 9- midnight PT on Little Steven's Underground Garage (SiriusXM Channel 21).
-Over six million listeners hear an eclectic mix of rock, soul and punk, infused with Des Barres' extensive musical knowledge and his messages of positivity and longevity.
+Des Barres hosts "The Michael Des Barres Program" on Little Steven's Underground Garage (SiriusXM Channel 21).